MicrosoftDocs/MIMDocs/MIMDocs/reference/microsoft-identity-manager-2016-connector-genericcsv-step-by-step.md

 Probide the name for the connector (for example: **Generic CSV**) and click the **Next** button.

 ## Connectivity
-The Connectivity page contains the file pathes where the connector can locate the User, Groups, and Group Members CSV files.
+The Connectivity page contains the file paths where the connector can locate the User, Groups, and Group Members CSV files.

-The following image is an example image of the *Connectivity* page:
+The following image is an example of the *Connectivity* page:

 ![Connectivity page image](./media/microsoft-identity-manager-2016-connector-genericcsv/connectivity.png)